Intercontinental Exchange offers to buy eBay: WSJ

 (Reuters) - Intercontinental Exchange Inc, owner of the New York Stock Exchange, has made an offer to buy eBay Inc in a deal that could value the ecommerce company at more than $30 billion, the Wall Street Journal reported on Tuesday.

-The companies aren't currently in formal talks and there is no guarantee eBay would agree to a deal, the report here said, citing people familiar with the matter.
+The companies aren’t currently in formal talks and there is no guarantee eBay would agree to a deal, the report said, citing people familiar with the matter.

 EBay’s shares jumped 9.2% to $37.54, while ICE stock fell nearly 4% to $96.14 following the report.